-Lichens represent an ecologically defined group of biotrophic fungi associated with algae or cyanobacteria that enable an autotrophic lifestyle.
+Lichens constitute a highly paraphyletic group of fungi species (mainly Ascomycota) that form stable symbiotic relationships with cyanobacteria and/or algae that represent an ecologically defined group.
 Despite their limited biomass, lichens represent a significant component of forest habitats, supporting a considerable number of ecosystem functions (Asplund & Wardle, 2017; Giordani et al., 2012).
 In particular, forest lichens contribute to regulate the nitrogen cycle, constitute refuge and hunting sites for small invertebrates, regulate the temperature and the availability of water in epiphytic and epilithic substrates (Porada et al., 2013, 2018).
-Rare epiphytic lichens are often associated with specific microhabitats of old trees

-(Fritz & Heilmann-Clausen, 2010) and other old-forest structures (standing and lying deadwood) (Hofmeister et al., 2016).
-Due to their biological characteristics and to the different forest ecological niches they occupy, lichens are excellent indicators of environmental conditions (Ellis, 2012).
-They are largely used to verify the sustainability of forest management (Brunialti et al., 2020; Moning et al., 2009; Nascimbene et al., 2013).
+Rare epiphytic lichens are often associated with specific microhabitats of old trees (Fritz & Heilmann-Clausen, 2010) and other old-forest structures (standing and lying deadwood) (Hofmeister et al., 2016).
+Due to their biological characteristics and to the different forest ecological niches they occupy, lichens are excellent indicators of environmental conditions (Ellis, 2012), and they are largely used to verify the sustainability of forest management (Brunialti et al., 2020; Moning et al., 2009; Nascimbene et al., 2013).

-Most multi-taxon studies mainly focus on epiphytic lichens, and in few cases extend to those colonizing deadwoods.
+Most multi-taxon studies mainly focus on epiphytic lichens, and in few cases extend to those colonizing deadwood.
 As for other sessile organisms, plots of defined shapes (circular or square) and size were usually taken into consideration, and, similarly to bryophytes, nested elements were selected (i.e., one to ten living trees) with different methods for the assignment of species abundance scores.
 Overall, the approaches of previous studies are in line with the current processes of standardization of protocols for monitoring lichens (see Giordani & Brunialti, 2015) that account for two main sources of uncertainty: i) the sampling error related to the high variability of lichen response to macro- and microenvironmental factors (Cristofolini et al., 2014; Matos et al., 2017), and ii) the non-sampling error depending on the taxonomic knowledge of the sampling expert(s), as well as on lichen species detectability (Brunialti et al., 2012; Giordani et al., 2009).